 The MBA is recognized worldwide as the hallmark of the management professional.
-Graduates of the UNBC MBA program develop a well-rounded understanding of the skills needed by leaders of private and public sector organizations, and the challenges facing enterprises in general, and northern ones in particular.
+Graduates of the UNBC MBA program develop a well-rounded understanding of the skills needed by leaders of private and public sector organizations, and the challenges facing enterprises.
 The program is designed to allow professionals to complete their degree within two years while continuing to work full-time.
 During the first year of the program, students are introduced to the major disciplinary areas within the field of business, including strategy, economics, accounting, finance, organizational behaviour, marketing, and operations management.
 This part of the program builds the broad base of knowledge and skills required by senior management.

 During the second year of the program, students gain a broad understanding of the global, legal and ethical environment in which organizations operate, and of the challenges facing organizations.
 In the context of northern British Columbia, there are economic, social, and environmental challenges confronting small and rural communities participating in a resource-based economy.
-Through the development of leadership and management capabilities, the MBA Program helps the communities and organizations of central and northern British Columbia to achieve sustainable success and prosperity in a changing and complex world.
+Through the development of leadership and management capabilities, the MBA Program helps the communities and organizations achieve sustainable success and prosperity in a changing and complex world.